MarkLaMer/FiniteStateMachine/README.md

 # FiniteStateMachine
-Simple implementations of finite state machines to validate email strings according to context free grammar
+Simple implementations of finite state machines to validate input strings according to their respectove context free grammar